-This strand considers alternatives to the prevalent emphasis on language learning for functional purposes, and investigates the extent to which creative approaches to language learning may enhance foreign language learning in the UK, both within schools and beyond.
-It will explore the impact on learners of different kinds of written texts (literary and non-literary), using both functional teaching approaches and ones that involve creative personal responses from learners such as drama and creative writing.
-The project will focus on the development of learners’ literacy skills in the foreign language, and their motivation for and conceptions of language learning.
+This strand considers alternatives to the prevalent emphasis on language learning for functional purposes, and investigated the extent to which creative approaches to language learning may enhance foreign language learning in the UK, both within schools and beyond.
+It explored the impact on learners of different kinds of written texts (literary and non-literary), using both functional teaching approaches and ones that involved creative personal responses from learners such as drama and creative writing.
+The project focused on the development of learners’ reading and writing skills in the foreign language, their vocabulary knowledge, their general creativity, and their motivation for and conceptions of language learning.

 Blog posts on Linguistic Creativity in Language Learning

 Graham, S., Fisher, L., Hofweber, J. and Krüsemann, H. (2020) “Getting creative in the languages classroom”.
 In: Kohl, K., Dudrah, R., Gosler, A., Graham, S., Maiden, M., Ouyang, W.-c. and Reynolds, M. (eds.)
 Creative Multilingualism: A Manifesto.
 Open Book Publisher, pp. 151-176.
 ISBN 9781783749294 doi: https://doi.org/10.11647/obp.0206.07

 Hofweber, J; Graham, S. “Linguistic creativity in language learning: Investigating the impact of creative text materials and teaching approaches in the second language classroom”.
 Scottish Languages Review.
 2018, 33, 19-28